Jelhill/ecommerce-microservices/README.md

     Step 3: Ensure to change the username and password of the string to yours.

-    Step 4: From the customer service, run "npm run seeder" to seed a customer to the database.

-    Step 5: From the product service, run "npm run seeder" to seed two products to the database

-    Step 6: Then from the root folder where the docker -compose.yml file is located, build the application with the following command from the terminal or bash.
+    Step 4: Then from the root folder where the docker -compose.yml file is located, build the application with the following command from the terminal or bash.
             # docker-compose up --build
             This will start up all the container services and the rabbitmq server.